eaglesky/CodingPractices/AlgorithmsReview.md

                         b_i-1 <-  b_i
       ```
       If k is a constant, then we need k variables p_i-k, p_i-k+1, ... p_i-1 to store a_i-k ... a_i-1.
 Use variable temp to store a_i, and after computing and storing the new values(b_i) to the array, shift the values in p to the left : p_i-k = p_i-k+1, p_i-k+1 = p_i-k+2 ... p_i-1 = temp. -- [Leetcode]Maximal Square.
     * Think about the starting values carefully, especially those out of the range of valid cache elements.
+Edges like when any of the indices is 0 often need to be treated separatively.
 Note that the recursive formulas assume that the previous state is valid.
-So when coding be sure to check the cache values that are next to the starting values.
-Better to do this with a full DP matrix and check the edge computed values that are adjacent to initialized values carefully.
-They could need special handling sometimes!
+So when coding be sure to check the cache values that are next to the starting values(using the dependency graph is helpful to see what elements depend on the edge elements).
 Be careful when using a seperate for-loop to handle the edge elements, which could repeat some logic and is error-prone since some repeated logic(like update of certain variable) could be missing.
     * The max/min in the recursive formulas can often be computed on the fly instead of using a separate loop.
 This may be more obvious by switching the dimention variables sometimes.
 This trick can often reduce the degree of time complexity, but is hard to come up with and should be used after there is a working DP formula.
     * Prefer using boolean expression to if-else statements to implement the recursive formulas.--[Leetcode] Interleaving String.
   3. When the path needs to be returned, we have following options: